How to get involved

 Consultation and feedback is central to the planning process for Nationally Significant Infrastructure Projects (NSIPs).

-Ashfield Land, the developer behind Rail Central, is consulting with the local community and a full range of stakeholders.
+Ashfield Land and Gazeley, the developers behind Rail Central, are consulting with the local community and a full range of stakeholders.
 The purpose of the consultation is to provide local residents, elected representatives and other interested parties the opportunity to understand and influence the proposals.

-As well as being a central part of the NSIP planning process, consultation is a statutory requirement for Ashfield Land as the scheme applicant.
+As well as being a central part of the NSIP planning process, consultation is a statutory requirement for Ashfield Land and Gazeley as the scheme applicants.
 Throughout this process we have been following the requirements set out in the NSIP process and working hard to ensure that anyone wanting to participate in the consultation has the opportunity to do so.

 The consultation programme has been designed to take place in a clear and sequential way, with local residents and other interested parties engaged at an early stage so that information can be shared and we can understand any specific issues or concerns so that they can be considered before the plans are at an advanced stage.